redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 ## Setting up Redis Enterprise Databases (Target)

-Before using the SQL Server connector (redis-connect-sqlserver) to capture the changes committed on SQL Server into Redis Enterprise Database, first create a database for the metadata management and metrics provided by RedisConnect by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, see [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) for reference.
+Before using the SQL Server connector (redis-connect-sqlserver) to capture the changes committed on SQL Server into Redis Enterprise Database, first create a database for the metadata management and metrics provided by Redis Connect by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, see [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) for reference.
 Then, create (or use an existing) another Redis Enterprise database (Target) to store the changes coming from SQL Server.
 Additionally, you can enable [RediSearch 2.0](https://redislabs.com/blog/introducing-redisearch-2-0/) module on the target database to enable secondary index with full-text search capabilities on the existing hashes where SQL Server changed events are being written at then [create an index, and start querying](https://oss.redislabs.com/redisearch/Commands/) the document in hashes.

 ## Download and Setup